TIY-Rails-1507/Rails/11_update_part_2.md

 # Updating data - part 2

 Next up we need to submit the form data so that the server can save the update.

-As Rails encourages a RESTful design.
+By convention, Rails uses a RESTful design.
+The more we follow Rails conventions, the less code we need to write.

-To see more, have a read about REST in the file: A01_Update_REST_Rails.md
+To learn more about REST read the file: A01_Update_REST_Rails.md

+Rails maps HTTP verbs to actions:
+* GET - read
+* POST - create
+* PATCH - update
+* DELETE - delete \ destroy

+As we are doing an update, we need to do a PATCH request.

 ## A 'fake' PATCH request

-To do an Update in Rails we need to do a PATCH request.

 Most browsers support GET and POST however not all support DELETE, PATCH (or PUT).
 Rails has a work around for this by using a hidden field.
-Next we will return to the Questionable app to see the details.

 The Edit view currently has this code: